-For a comprehensive defense against these serious charges, consult a Marietta Georgia DUI Lawyer.
+For a comprehensive defense against these serious DUI charges, consult a Marietta Georgia Criminal Defense Lawyer.
 The Waltman Firm will defend you and get the reduction, dismissal, or outcome you deserve.

 Cobb County DUI Court FAQS

 The Cobb County DUI Court is a voluntary, treatment-based program for those who have been found guilty multiple times for driving under the influence of drugs or alcohol.
 The Drug Treatment Court program uses counseling, treatment, and advanced supervision to help people work through the issues that contributed to their repeated offenses and become more stable members of their communities.
-The Cobb County DUI Court program generally lasts between 12 and 24 months.
-And while this option seems often better than jail time it is a very serious and tough course and you should consult with an experienced attorney before making a decision to enroll in the Cobb County DUI Court program.
+This Court program generally lasts between 12 and 24 months.
+And while this option seems often better than jail time it is a very serious and tough course and you should consult with an experienced attorney before making a decision to enroll in this DUI Court program.

-To plan an effective defense strategy, you should retain a Marietta Georgia DUI Lawyer with experience in multiple practice areas, including vehicular homicide, misdemeanors, and felonies, drug charges, as well as DUI.
+To plan an effective defense strategy, you should retain a Marietta Georgia DUI Attorneys with experience in multiple practice areas, including vehicular homicide, misdemeanors, and felonies, drug charges, as well as DUI in Georgia.
 This ensures that whatever your case may include, you will receive expert advocacy and representation.